MarcusDunn/qqc/README.md

 ## Privacy and Security

-All data is stored locally (I simply cannot affort a server!).
+All data is stored locally as I simply cannot affort a server!

+## There's very little javascript given the link you just gave me?

+This is written as a cross-platform rust app that can be run both as a native app and in the browser via wasm.
+This is made possible by the awesome [egui](https://github.com/emilk/egui/) library.